Elevation: 284 m/931 ft

 Mt.
 San Salvatore

 Lugano is part of the Italian speaking canton of Ticino and a natural gateway to Switzerland’s southern region.
 This attractive city is situated next to Lake Lugano and surrounded by beautiful rolling hills and mountains.
-The city’s colorful vegetation and Swiss Italian culture has inspired artists, writers and poets for centuries.
-The Italian creativity in combination with Swiss efficiency makes Lugano a truly vibrant destination.
+The city’s colorful vegetation and Swiss Italian culture have inspired artists, writers, and poets for centuries.
+The Italian creativity in combination with Swiss efficiency makes Lugano a truly vibrant destination for any vacation.

-Many venetian-style villages surround Lake Lugano and are easily accessible from Lugano by car, train or bus.
+Many Venetian-style villages surround Lake Lugano and are easily accessible from Lugano by car, train or bus.
 The excursion to Monte San Salvatore offers beautiful panoramic views of Lugano and the lake.
 Taking a boat trip back to Lugano from any of these villages is a splendid way to experience the lake’s beauty.
-The Ticino region‘s picturesque landscapes and villages can also be explored by taking a circular train tour with the Bernina Express.
+The Ticino region‘s picturesque landscapes and villages can also be explored by taking a circular train tour with the Bernina Express, the perfect addition to a Lugano, Switzerland vacation.
 This exciting route brings passengers through regions with different languages and cultures.

 Lugano’s central location along the lake offers a variety of attractions and activities.
 The city’s relaxing atmosphere makes it a perfect place for any vacationer to unwind and simply enjoy life.